STEP 1: DISCOVER

 How much does the program cost?

-For one Fall or Spring semester, tuition is estimated at $5,767 and living expenses are estimated to be $7,020, for a total of $12,787.
+For one Fall or Spring semester, tuition and fees are estimated at $6195 and living expenses are estimated to be $8000, for a total of approximately $14,195.
 The actual amount you pay may vary, but students who need the F-1 visa will have to show funding for the total estimated amount.
 For more information, click here.

 When do classes begin?